 - 1. Complete the first six hours of graduate course work at Spring Hill College with a B average if the undergraduate GPA is less than 3.0 on a 4.0 scale. - 2.
-Provide an official test score report reflecting: (a) a minimum scaled score of 375 on the Miller Analogies Test (MAT), or (b) a combined total score of 295 on the verbal and quantitative subtests of the Graduate Record Examination (GRE), including a minimum of 150 on the verbal subtest as reported beginning August 1, 2011, or (c) a minimum score of 145 on the K-6 test, or 153 on the 7-12 test on the Praxis II Principles of Learning and Teaching (PL&T) examination. - 3.
+Provide an official test score report reflecting: (a) a minimum scaled score of 375 on the Miller Analogies Test (MAT), or (b) a combined total score of 295 on the verbal and quantitative subtests of the Graduate Record Examination (GRE), including a minimum of 150 on the verbal subtest as reported beginning August 1, 2011, or (c) a minimum score of 145 on the K-6 test, or 153 on the 7-12 test on the Praxis II Principles of Learning and Teaching (PL&T) examination.
+Test scores must be less than five years old. - 3.
 Provide a satisfactory written evaluation of the applicant's effectiveness as a teacher. - 4.
-Clear any incomplete grade(s). - Submit a copy of current valid Class B Alabama certificate in the appropriate teaching field.
+Clear any incomplete grade(s). - 5.
+Submit a copy of current valid Class B Alabama certificate in the appropriate teaching field.
 Student must have applied for and obtained the Class B Alabama certificate.
-Class B certification indicates the student has satisfied all required components of the Alabama Educator Certification Assessment Program (AECAP). - 6.
-Attend the orientation session required for all new students during their first term of enrollment.
+Class B certification indicates the student has satisfied all required components of the Alabama Educator Certification Assessment Program (AECAP).